-35G.
-What state law requirements must local governments follow?
+35L.
+What state law requirements must local governments follow to authorize the expenditure of opioid settlement funds?

 In addition to complying with the procedural requirements in the MOA, a local government must abide by budgeting, preaudit, and other expenditure control requirements in the Local Government Budget and Fiscal Control Act, NCGS Chapter 159, Article 3.
 As noted above, the resolution required by the MOA and described above is not sufficient under the Local Government Budget and Fiscal Control Act to authorize the expenditure of the opioid settlement funds.